Wednesdays from 2.15-3.00 pm in lecture hall 5 as well as via

 23.04.2025, 2.15-3.00 pm, Lecture Hall 5

-Dr. Tina Heger is an honorary professor at Leuphana Universität Lüneburg and lecturer at School of Life Sciences at the Department of Biology at the Technical University of Munich and project leader at the Leibniz-Institute of Freshwater Ecology and Inland Fisheries (IGB).
+Dr. Tina Heger is an honorary professor at the Department of Biology at the Technical University of Munich and project leader at the Leibniz-Institute of Freshwater Ecology and Inland Fisheries (IGB).
 Her research focuses on biological invasions, ecological novelty, theory and methods of ecology as well as biodiversity conservation and future natural conditions.

-Title: Interdisciplinary Approaches for a Nature-Positive Future: Towards an Atlas of Knowledge and Renewed Human-Nature Relationships
+Title: Interdisciplinary Approaches for a Nature-Positive Future: Synthesizing Knowledge for Restoration and Reimagining Human-Nature Connections

 Prof.in Dr. Daniela Jacob